syntevo/syntevo.github.io/SmartGit/Latest/Synchronizing-with-Remote-Repositories.md

-The Push commands listed above can be invoked from several places in SmartGit's main window:
+The Push commands listed above can be invoked from several places:

 -   **Menu and toolbar** In the menu, you can invoke the various Pull commands with **Remote\|Push**, **Remote\|Push To** and